mehtayukta/GreenAISmartMeters/README.md

    -  The frequency dropdown box has been added so that the frequency can be selected easily.
    - Graphs are dynamically loaded based on your selection and are loaded in real-time.

-    The remaining part is AI integration and some CSS.

 Date Feb 7 2024
    - Completed the Frontend Part of CSS